Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 And I discovered another thing: On my power cell, an Cummins design constructed for motorhomes, they didn’t put the fuel pump inside the power cell compartment.

-Rather, for some unknown factor, they chose to mount the fuel pump and the fuel line filter onto the underside of the alternator base plate.
+Rather, for some unknown factor, they chose to mount the fuel pump and the fuel line filter onto the underside of the alternator fuel plate.

-I must keep in mind here that over the years, these alternator manufacturers can alter their styles various times.
+I must keep in mind here that over the years, these onboard rv manufacturers can alter their styles various times.

-They may make a code power cell, 2500-watt design, and after that have a dozen or more setups of the basic alternator to fit many applications.
+They may make a code power cell, 2500-watt design, and after that have a dozen or more setups of the basic fuel alternator to fit many applications.